ElliottStarosta/Bland2Grand/README.md

 ## Quick Start

 1. Enable the **bland2grand** Windows hotspot.
-2. Power the Arduino UNO R4 WiFi.
+2. Power the Arduino UNO Q.
 3. Run the **Bland2Grand: Full Stack** VS Code task.
 4. Forward port **5173** and set visibility to **Public**.
 5. Open the forwarded URL on your phone or `http://localhost:5173` on your PC.